Technigo/project-portfolio/README.md

 ### Hi, I'm Laura! 👋

 Welcome to my portfolio!
 I am Laura, a student who has completed Sprint 2 of Technigos Web Dev Bootcamp and is now taking my skills to the next level.
 This is a living project, constantly changing as it fits.
-In creating this portfolio, I got to further excercise the use of React hooks, components and props in React, as well as deep-diving into CSS, accessibility and following and implementing a Figma design to create a dynamic and interactive website.
+In creating this portfolio, I got to further exercise the use of React hooks, components and props in React, as well as deep-diving into CSS, accessibility and following and implementing a Figma design to create a dynamic and interactive website.

 By breaking down the project into reusable components and efficiently passing data with props, I've ensured a well-structured and organized codebase.
 Utilizing React hooks has allowed me to manage reactive data and create an engaging user experience.